Ar-Kareem/SAT_puzzle_solver/README.md

 For example, it follows that no square can contain a zero, and that two adjacent squares can not both contain a one.
 No region has an area greater than 9 (because then its area would not be a single digit).
 </details>

-(Note: The solver for this puzzle is the only extremely slow solver in this repo and will take a minute to solve a simple 6x7 puzzle)
+Note: It may take a few seconds for the model to be built.

 **Unsolved puzzle**